 Using Alienation Testing for Consumer Understanding

 The InsightsNow Alienation Test™ is a unique behavioral approach that assesses the impact on consumer behavior when brands need to change a product due to supply chain issues.
-Gaining an understanding of the best path forward with available replacements (from the most important standpoint—consumer purchasing behavior) can ensure continued success despite needed adjustments.
+Gaining an understanding of the best path forward with available replacements (from the most important standpoint—consumer purchasing behavior) ensures continued success despite needed adjustments.

 Alienation testing uncovers how much consumer alienation would result from making the product change.
 This testing provides the vital information you need to ensure you don’t lose current users when implementing changes required to deal with supply chain issues.